 The main focus will be around casualty care in ocean and marine settings, including dive medicine.
 While secondary skill sets will include expedition planning, situational awareness, rib driving and boat management, fire response, helicopter protocols, knots and navigation.
 Plus, a series of workshops and lectures designed to underpin this (mostly practical course) with theoretical understanding.

 You’ll be immersed in practical scenarios that have real-world application and have the opportunity to network with our expert faculty who between them have extensive aquatic-based experience.
 There is also the option to be introduced to cold water immersion one evening and go for a morning swim as the sun rises

 Anyone who would like to operate and provide medical support in an aquatic setting, or any outdoor environment, that involves water whether sea or freshwater.

 If you need any further guidance, read our blog ‘Ocean Medicine Course: Take your medical career in a new direction’ for more reasons why attending could be perfect for you!

 “We’ve pulled together a team with a wide range of specialisms and experiences because the world’s oceans – and the medical conditions that we have to prepare for – vary so much.

 Our aim is to combine lectures, workshops and discussions with hands-on experiences on land and at sea to give course participants insight into the things that can go wrong when diving, ocean rowing, swimming or sailing.

-The UK, and Plymouth especially, has a proud history of oceanic exploration and we’re certainly still a world leader in terms of maritime expertise.
+The UK, and the South West especially, has a proud history of oceanic exploration and we’re certainly still a world leader in terms of maritime expertise.
 The fact that we’ve been able to pull together such a diverse but experienced team is testament to this country’s seafaring past.”